Frequently Asked Questions

 Do you have coffee?
 The condominiums have fully stocked kitchens, all the basic appliances, toaster, blender, crock pots and a coffee maker too!
 The owners have made every effort to make sure that the kitchens are stocked with all the basics you will find at your own home.

 Where is the closest grocery store?
-There are two major grocery stores in town, a Safeway and a City Market that are located only 1 block apart off of Hwy 40, between Mt Werner Road and Pine Grove Road.
+There are two major grocery stores in town, a Safeway and a City Market (a Kroger Company) that are located only 1 block apart off of Hwy 40, between Mt Werner Road and Pine Grove Road.

 Map of Steamboat Safeway